Zahana is building a School collaboratively in Fiarenana in Madagascar

 children, a strong focus on agriculture, farming practices, crop improvement

-and nutrition will become an integral part of the teacher's tasks and
+and nutrition will become an integral part of the teachers tasks and

 role.
 Expanding the schools scope the community requested adult literacy